MicrosoftDocs/Viva/Viva/topics/manage-topics.md

 - Have the [**Who can manage topics**](./topic-experiences-user-permissions.md) permission.
 Knowledge admins can give users this permission in the Viva Topics topic permissions settings.

-You will not be able to view the **Manage topics** page in the topic center unless you have the **Who can manage topics** permission.
+You won't be able to view the **Manage topics** page in the topic center unless you've the **Who can manage topics** permission.

 In the topic center, a knowledge manager can review topics that have been identified in the source locations you specified, and can either confirm or remove them.
-A knowledge manager can also create and publish new topic pages if one was not found in topic discovery, or edit existing ones if they need to be updated.
+A knowledge manager can also create and publish new topic pages if one wasn't found in topic discovery, or edit existing ones if they need to be updated.

 ## Suggested topics